Top 5 Reasons to Become a Business Analyst

 I’m Cecil and I joined Walgreen Boots Alliance in January 2020 as a Technical Business Analyst working on the Horizon LEAP programme.

-LEAP is an exciting and high profile IT transformation focussed on modernising WBA’s IT systems across the group with a key objective of moving systems into the Microsoft Azure Cloud.
+LEAP is an exciting and high profile IT transformation focused on modernising WBA’s IT systems across the group with a key objective of moving systems into the Microsoft Azure Cloud.

 In my past employment, I have worked in technical and business analyst roles delivering business and system change within enterprise systems across a range of industries that have included utilities, pharmaceuticals, local government, nuclear, and now Retail.
 An integral part of my current role is to capture and translate business requirements into solution requirements.
 Working in a team, contributing, and learning together through successes and failures are an integral part of my work ethos.